 The Beatles wanted a definite jazz feel.
 Paul and George Martin were in charge.
 There was nothing written down but Paul sat at the piano and showed us what he wanted and we played with the rhythm track in our headphones.
 I remember that we tried it a few times to get the feel right and then John Lennon, who was in the control room, suddenly rushed out, stuck his thumb aloft and shouted ‘Got it!’
 George Harrison got a little bit involved too but Ringo sat playing draughts in the corner.

 The Complete Beatles Recording Sessions, Mark Lewisohn

-A final guitar overdub was recorded on 17 June 1966, and mono mixes were made on the same day.
+A final guitar overdub was added to ‘Got To Get You Into My Life’ on 17 June 1966, and mono mixes were made on the same day.